vanderhoop/backbone.primer/README.md

 ### Rendering a View

 Among the primary responsibility of a view is to render data from its data source into its bound DOM element.
-Now, Backbone is notoriously unopinionated about this task (for better or worse), and provides no fixture for translating a data source into display-ready HTML.
+Backbone is notoriously unopinionated about this task (for better or worse), and provides no fixtures for translating a data source into display-ready HTML.
 That's for us to define.

-However, Backbone does dictate a general workflow for *where* and *when* rendering occurs:
+However, Backbone does prescribe a workflow for *where* and *when* rendering occurs:

 1. A views defines a `render` method.
 This method generates HTML from its data source, and installs that markup into the view's container element.
 2. A view binds event listeners to its model.
 Any changes to the model should trigger the view to re-render.

 A simple implementation:

-	<div id="#kermit-view"></div>
+	<div id="kermit-view"></div>

 	<script>
 	var KermitModel = Backbone.Model.extend({